zubayer-zidhan/amc-docs/basidetail.md

 **Response:**

 - Status Code: 200 OK
-- Response Body: JSON.
+- Response Body: List of JSON objects.

 **Response Body:**
-The response body includes the following fields:
+Each item of the response body includes the following fields:
 - id (string): The unique identifier of the vehicle.
 - make (string): The make or manufacturer of the vehicle.
 - model (string): The model of the vehicle.